bharathpatnaik/bharathpatnaik/README.md

 - 👨‍💻 I have 8+ years of experience in building data intensive pipelines
+- I have worked for companies like Nike, Disney, Macy's
+- I've helped
 - 📚 My favorite projects have been the ML model deployment ones
 - 💪🏼 I strive to build software that impacts lives
 - ⚡ I love playing computer games and mentoring people.